Why ESPN and Robert Lee are right

-We want to pretend that sports is a safe sanctuary from the world's ugly problems, but that has always been a farce.
+We want to pretend that sports are a safe sanctuary from the world's ugly problems, but that has always been a farce.
 Truth is, not even the glorious game of football can keep America's toxic culture of bigotry, hate and violence at bay.
 It's just too heavy a burden.

 So imagine if you're scheduled to be the announcer